- 1 Download PuTTY for Windows

 10. What is Translation in PuTTY?

-The “Remote Character Set” lets you select how you want to interpret the information received from the server.
+The “Remote Character Set” lets you select how to interpret the information received from the server.

 11. What is Selection in PuTTY?